alliedeaver/Disney-Code-Quiz/README.md

 ## Description
 This quiz is a starting point of Javascript use with HTML and CSS files.
 It shows the how timer functions and quiz functions are utilized.
 ## Process and Materials
 The website was built with a blank HTML, CSS and JavaScript file through VS code.
 The website is deployed through GitHub.
 The sources of knowledge about the code was obtained through various activities conducted in the UCI Software Bootcamp.
+Ask BCS was also giving assistance and helped me with the code for the timer section, however it is still not functionable.
 ## Screenshots of the Website

 <img width="1321" alt="Screen Shot 2023-08-29 at 11 33 34 PM" src="https://github.com/alliedeaver/Disney-Code-Quiz/assets/141384805/27d5bfa8-c76e-4b4b-b780-9e5eac416daa">